 The push to educate students in computer science has grown rapidly, as the benefit to learning a coding language early is huge.
 Helping your child select the best language for them is vital to their immediate success and ultimately, their interest in computer science.

-1. What’s your child’s previous learning experience?
+1. What’s your child’s previous coding learning experience?

-Scratch is a block-coding language, meaning that students code by dragging and arranging logic “blocks” onto a canvas.
+Scratch coding is a block-coding language, meaning that students code by dragging and arranging logic “blocks” onto a canvas.
 While its applications are ultimately more limited than the other two languages, Scratch shares many coding fundamentals such as loops, conditionals, and variables.

 Spending at least four hours per week for about one month will be valuable in developing your child’s intuition, logical thinking skills, and excitement for creating their own projects.